This post may contain affiliate links. Please read our disclosure policy.

 - In a mixing bowl, stir together crushed FiberOne cereal and almond milk until thoroughly combined.
 Stir in egg, vanilla, applesauce and coconut oil until well blended.

-- In a separate bowl, whisk together flour, baking powder, salt, cinnamon and Truvia Brown Sugar Blend until thoroughly combined.
+- In a separate bowl, whisk together flour, baking powder, salt, cinnamon and Truvia (affiliate link) Brown Sugar Blend until thoroughly combined.

 - Stir the dry flour mixture into the wet cereal mixture just until combined.
 Fold in the diced mango.